dotnet/docs-maui/docs/android/emulator/device-manager.md

 :::image type="content" source="media/device-manager/mac/29-sdk-instance-error.png" alt-text="Android SDK instance error dialog.":::

 If you see this error dialog, press **OK** to open the Android SDK Manager.
-In the Android SDK Manager, press the **Tools** tab and install the following packages:
+In the Android SDK Manager, go to the **Tools** tab and install the following packages:

 - **Android SDK Tools 26.1.1** or later
 - **Android SDK Platform-Tools 28.0.1** or later